 Cutest Reptilian (whichever one it is) ever!

 To Serve Man: Visitors

 The Visitors came from a far away galaxy and came disguised as human beings.
 They were not shape shifters like the Zygons, instead they wore fake human skins.
-They claimed to want to help us and acted all friendly, but secretely underneath they wished to harvest mankind and all other mammal species on earth as a food source.
-They enjo eating ittle furry mammals alive and guzzle human blood down by the barrel.
+They claimed to want to help us, but secretly they wished to harvest mankind and all other mammal species on earth as a food source.
+They enjoy eating little furry mammals alive and guzzle human blood down by the barrel.

 The Visitors would go on to inspire dozens of other similar creatures in genre series.

 The Slitheen in Doctor Who were inspired by the Visitors.
 They too are large reptile men who hide under human skins, taken from people that they flay alive!